jozzdart/terminice/terminice_core/README.md

 ### Focus Navigation

-`FocusNavigator` is the simplest state machine, designed for views where every item is already visible on the screen—such as forms, multi-step wizards, or settings pages.
+`FocusNavigator` is the simplest state machine, designed for views where every item is already visible on the screen-such as forms, multi-step wizards, or settings pages.
 It handles wrapping navigation and includes built-in helpers for tracking per-item validation errors.

 ```dart
 final focus = FocusNavigator(itemCount: fields.length);